 Explore the global data base of adverse drug reactions

 VigiAccess is a user-friendly interface that allows you to search VigiBase, the WHO global database of reported suspected adverse reactions, and retrieves statistical data on the suspected side effects of medicines reported to the WHO Programme for International Drug Monitoring.
 VigiBase contains reports from all over the world and offers you information going back to 1968.

 Also, low quality and falsified medicines can also cause serious side effects.
 Telling your doctor about side effects will make drug use safer for everyone.
 The information you provide contributes to improving the quality of medicines and protecting health.

 All reports are anonymous; the patients, healthcare professionals or institutions involved cannot be identified in VigiBase.
 UMC regularly screens the uploaded data to better identify, characterize and understand the potential risks of the medicine.
 It then shares the findings with national centres, the WHO and the public via various channels.

 Uppsala Monitoring Centre advances the science of pharmacovigilance and inspires patient safety initiatives all over the world.
 As an independent, non-profit foundation, we engage stakeholders who share our vision and collaborate to build a global patient safety culture.
 As a leader in the research and development of new scientific methods, we explore the benefits and risks of medicines to help minimize harm to patients, and offer products and services used by health authorities and life-science companies worldwide.
 Our unique expertise makes us an organisation with the capacity to transform patient safety from an ambition into a reality.
-For almost 40 years, we have provided scientific leadership and operational support to the WHO Programme for International Drug Monitoring, expanding the global pharmacovigilance network to reach more than 95% of world’s population.
+For more than 40 years, we have provided scientific leadership and operational support to the WHO Programme for International Drug Monitoring, expanding the global pharmacovigilance network to reach the majority of the world’s population.